mypsik/torela/en/prices/index.md

 ru: /ru/prices/
 ---

-Mo-Fr, 10-13 - ? € / 3h
+Mo-Fr, 10-13 -  95€ / 3h

-Mo-Fr, 18-21 - ? € / 3h
+Mo-Fr, 18-21 - 125€ / 3h

-Sa-Su - € / 3h
+Sa-Su - 150€ / 3h

-Booking fee 40 €
+If you make a reservation in April, you get a discount of -20%!

+*Weekend rates apply for public holidays.
+On site you can pay only in cash!

+The booking fee is 40 €, which will be deducted from the final amount.
+Enter the date, time and name of the child in the payment explanation.
+Booking fee must be paid within 3 days to Torela OÜ bank account EE477700771003581431.
+If the transfer is not received on time, the reservation will be canceled.

+You can pay rest of the payment on site in cash or transfer it before the event on our bank account.
+On site you can pay only in cash!

-Preparations can be made 15 minutes before the start of the party.
+Birthday party lasts 3 hours.
+Preparations can be made 15 minutes before the start of the party and the rooms are requested to be released at the agreed time.
-By prior arrangement it is possible to extend the duration of the event, the extra hour is 25 €.
-The room must be released at the agreed time.
-If the party is not terminated on time, Torela can claim compensation.

-Only cash payments on site.

-On public holidays weekend price is charged.
+If you need to postpone your event, let us know as soon as possible (no later than 24h before the start of the party).
+If you don't show up or cancel the booking under 24h, then you need to pay the full amount.
+We can agree on a new time.
+The booking can only be changed once.
+You can make a new  booking within a year.

+Booking fee is non-refundable.

+When confirming your reservation, you have agreed to the rules of the playroom.
 [House rules](/en/rules/)